-- 1. A team can earn a maximum of 16 referee points during the season. - 2.
-A team can earn up to 6 referee points per week, but the total referee points in any given week cannot exceed the sum of the Week # (Week 1 to 11) and 5 (maximum extra points per week). - 3.
+- 1. See the Useful Links and the AYSO9 website for details. - 2.
+Teams that do not meet the minimum required Referee Points are ineligible for any Regional Tournament and ineligible for post-season Area play - 3.
 Referee points can be earned by as many different referees as you have representing your team (subject to the first two rules above). - 4.
-A team must receive at least 11 referee points over the course of the season in order to qualify for Area Playoffs or to be awarded trophies or medals. - 5.
-A referee will earn 2 points for completing a center referee assignment and 1 point for completing an assistant referee assignment. - 6.
-If all referee positions are filled for a particular Saturday, an opportunity to earn 1 referee point will be offered to referees who sign up for a "stand-by" slot and make themselves available in case of a "no-show" for an assigned referee. - 7.
-Referee points can also be earned by referee during Region 9's Adult League and some Extra League games that play on Sundays.
+A referee will earn 2 points for completing a center referee assignment and 1 point for completing an assistant referee assignment. - 5.
+If, and only if, all referee positions are filled for a particular Saturday, Standby Spots will be added to the schedule.
+Team Referees can earn 1 referee point for signing up for a "stand-by" slot and make themselves available in case of a "no-show" for an assigned referee. - 6.
+Referee points can also be earned by referee during Region 9's Adult League that play on Sundays.
 Every effort should be made to fulfill your points on Saturdays.
-However if all slots are full on Saturday, Sundays are an option.
+However, if all slots are full on Saturday, Sundays are also an option.
+Adult League does require a little more skill and athleticism.